 Originally a music critic, Alex began his work with film criticism after watching the films of Stanley Kubrick and Ingmar Bergman for the first time.
-From these films, Alex realized that there was much more artistry and depth to filmmaking than he had previously thought.
-His favorite contemporary directors include Michael Haneke, Yorgos Lanthimos, Paul Thomas Anderson, Richard Linklater, and Terrence Malick.
-His biggest film bucket-list item would be attending the Cannes Film Festival.
+Soon thereafter, he started Cineccentric in order to critique films and create a community of film enthusiasts.
+Alex’s favorite contemporary directors include Michael Haneke, Paul Thomas Anderson, Richard Linklater, and Terrence Malick.

 Falling in love with cinema through a high school film class, Kevin furthered his knowledge of film through additional film classes in college.
 Learning about filmmaking through the films of Alfred Hitchcock, Wes Anderson, and Francis Ford Coppola, Kevin continues to learn more about new styles and eras of film in the pursuit of improving his knowledge of filmmaking throughout the years.
 His favorite all-time directors include Hitchcock and Robert Altman, while his favorite contemporary directors include Wes Anderson, Guillermo del Toro, and Darren Aronofsky.